negrinho/sane_tikz/tutorial.md

 This code corresponds to [this](https://github.com/negrinho/sane_tikz/blob/master/examples/pentagon.pdf) figure.

 Importing the library and defining some basic values for specifying the figure.
-In the examples, we often use this format which allows us to change some high-level characteristics of the figure and regenerate the output.
+In examples, we often use this format which allows us to change some high-level characteristics of the figure and regenerate the output.
 This is great compared to what you would need to do in a WYSIWYG editor to change high-level aspects of the figure (e.g., spacing or line width).
 ```
 import sane_tikz as stz
 import formatting as fmt